Asociación Mexicana de Debate: History

 The Mexican Debate league started with high school debate as the English Speaking Union (ESU) - Mexico had started sponsoring teams to go to the World Schools Debating Championships in 2007 but did not have a league established in Mexico at the time.
 The league was started in 2010 and the first tournament was hosted at the American School Foundation D.F.
 The teams attending were ASF, Tec de Monterrey CSF, Edron Academy and Churchill School and College.
 The Tec de Monterresy CSF hosted the second tournament that school year in 2011 and regular coaches' meetings and began that year to plan future events.

 Mexico continued to attend the World Schools Debating Championships (WSDC) in Scotland and in 2011 broke to the sweet 16 Octafinals round for the first time ever that year and has attended every WSDC to this date with teams advancing to the elimination rounds many times as well as winning several top speaker awards.

 Most of the founding members of AMD started in high school league and went on to debate at the university level around the world and help found AMD.

-AMD became the first body that grouped representatives from all the universities in México that practiced British Parliamentary debate.
-In the absence of intervarsity debating tournaments in México, the first three teams (Tecnológico de Monterrey Campus Estado de México and Campus Santa Fe, and Instituto Tecnológico Autónomo de México) used to only compete at the World Championships in English and Spanish, as well as two tournaments that were organized during the first years (2011–2013).
-During the 2013 Spanish Worlds (held in Madrid), a team from the Universidad Iberoamericana Campus León became the first non-México City metropolitan area team to be formed and compete, joining Tec CEM.
+AMD became the first body that grouped representatives from all the universities in Mexico that practiced British Parliamentary debate.
+In the absence of intervarsity debating tournaments in Mexico, the first three teams (Tecnológico de Monterrey Campus Estado de México and Campus Santa Fe, and Instituto Tecnológico Autónomo de México) used to only compete at the World Championships in English and Spanish, as well as two tournaments that were organized during the first years (2011–2013).
+During the 2013 Spanish Worlds (held in Madrid), a team from the Universidad Iberoamericana Campus León became the first non-Mexico City metropolitan area team to be formed and compete, joining Tec CEM.

-Later, more teams were started in México, particularly after the Tec de Monterrey Campus Estado de México team hosted the 2014 World Championships in Spanish.
-By the 2015 edition in Colombia, México already had the largest delegation competing at the championship and the 2015 national ranking included over 20 institutions.
+Later, more teams were started in Mexico, particularly after the Tec de Monterrey Campus Estado de México team hosted the 2014 World Championships in Spanish.
+By the 2015 edition in Colombia, Mexico already had the largest delegation competing at the championship and the 2015 national ranking included over 20 institutions.

-In 2015, the Association was formed to sponsor tournaments nationally, the first ones being the two National Championships: The Spanish-speaking Campeonato Nacional de Debate (CND) and the English-Speaking Mexican Universities Debating Championship (MUDC), as well as a Metropolitan Debate League and three more tournaments in the Valley of México and Morelia.
+In 2015, the Association was formed to sponsor tournaments nationally, the first ones being the two National Championships: The Spanish-speaking Campeonato Nacional de Debate (CND) and the English-Speaking Mexican Universities Debating Championship (MUDC), as well as a Metropolitan Debate League and three more tournaments in the Valley of Mexico and Morelia.
 That same year, the Association organized practices among the Mexican teams that would compete at the 2016 WUDC.

-During early 2016, the Association officially announced its plans to host the 2018 World Universities Debating Championship, in México City, and in April they were voted as hosts on a near-unanimous decision, with what they have labeled as what would be the largest debating tournament ever made.
+During early 2016, the Association officially announced its plans to host the 2018 World Universities Debating Championship, in Mexico City, and in April they were voted as hosts on a near-unanimous decision, with what they have labeled as what would be the largest debating tournament ever made.

 During March 2016, Tec de Monterrey Campus Estado de México became the inaugural Mexican team to win a British Parliamentary tournament abroad, by winning the Spanish Division of the Pan American Universities Debating Championship Jamaica 2016.